 Head Men's and Women's Track and Cross Country Coach

-Natalie Bach-Prather is entering her fifth year as the men's and women’s head track & field coach after starting the program in January 2014.
-She has been the head women's cross country coach for eight years and the men's coach for six years.
+Natalie Bach-Prather is entering her sixth year as the men's and women’s head track & field coach after starting the program in January 2014.
+She has been the head women's cross country coach for nine years and the men's coach for seven years.
 In this time, she has produced 10 All-ASC runners.
-She currently is the south-southwest NCAA Regional rep for cross country and track and field and will hold the post for four consecutive years.
+She currently is the south-southwest NCAA Regional rep for cross country and track and field and will hold the post for five consecutive years.

 She has a strong background in training being certified by the Cooper Institute as a personal trainer, yoga instructor, and nutritional instructor.
 She has ran in the 2011, 2013, and 2014 Boston Marathons and competed in Ironman Texas in 2012.
 She competes year round as a sponsored triathlete, and has received All-American for USAT triathlon four years in a row.
 Natalie qualified for the Age-Group World Championships in triathlons for her age category and represented the United States in Chicago, Ill., in September 2015.
 She qualified for Age-Group Nationals just 8 months after having a baby and will compete in Cleveland, Ohio in August of 2018.